AkshayMehta2301/CardTransactionService/README.md

 This microservice deals with **Card Transactions**.

-- This service consist of 3 entities : Account, OperationType and Transaction
+- This service consist of 3 entities : Account, OperationType and Transaction.
 - **Account** mapped to user and will store account balance.
 - **OperationType** stores various supported operation by service.
 - **Transaction** stores the operation done for particular account.